 This in itself is distracting, but it gets worse when I agree to take on a project that sounds too cool for immediate dismissal.
 And before long, I’ll have forgotten what it was that I was initially working on.
 Multitasking is a well-known productivity killer.
 When I do get back on track, it’ll take me more time and energy to get my focus back and figure out where I left off.
 That is unless something else comes up.

 How to catch multitasking?

 What makes multitasking difficult to track is that it often happens without you noticing it.
 Even if you recognize it as something that disrupts your workflow, you might not always think to stop yourself from entering the harmful routine.
 When you do realize that you’re doing too many things at once, it can be very difficult to refocus.

 But where man fails, time tracking comes to their aid.

 One of the strongest arguments in favor of tracking time is the inability of the brain to perceive time in an objective manner.
 We may both under and overestimate the time certain things take.
-You might think switching from one task to another will only take a second, bit in reality it’s difficult to accurately perceive the total time lost on not just the task switching, but also the resulting loss of attention.
+You might think switching from one task to another will only take a second, bit, in reality, it’s difficult to accurately perceive the total time lost on not just the task switching, but also the resulting loss of attention.

 Building a time tracking habit is a great way to keep an eye multitasking.
 Once you get into the habit of tracking your work – and mind you, habits take a bit of time to form – you will be much more mindful of what you’re spending your time on, and how.